 Boot into the GParted Live USB

 Restart your computer and boot from the USB drive you have created.
-While GParted is booting it will ask you some questions, e.g. keyboard layout, don’t try to be a hero, just accept the defaults by pressing
+While GParted Live is booting it will ask you some questions, e.g. keyboard layout, don’t try to be a hero, just accept the defaults by pressing

-Enter.
 When the window manager loads, the first open window is the GParted Partition Editor.

-Follow the steps below:
+Follow the steps below to recover your partitions.

 Select the disk drive you want to recover, e.g.

 Select your partition table type.
-Usually it's
+Older disks are usually

 Your drive will be analysed and you will see a list of all found partitions.
-If you know what you are doing, you can edit the list, otherwise just press
+If you know what you are doing you can edit the list, otherwise just press

 On the next screen you have the option to either perform a second

-Quit TestDisk, and rescan your devices in the GParted Partition Editor by clicking
+After you’re done, quit TestDisk and rescan your devices in the GParted Partition Editor by clicking

 If your deleted partitions were successfully recovered, as in the above screenshot, you can reboot your computer by double clicking on the